Krailo-Labs/citadel-core/CONTRIBUTING.md

 # Contributing

-Thank you for your interest.
+Thank you for your interest in Citadel Core.

-Citadel Core is currently under active architectural development.
+The project is currently focused on research, architecture and core implementation.

-Public contributions are limited while the core architecture is being stabilized.
+Public contributions are intentionally limited while the platform foundation is being established.

-Contribution guidelines will be published as the platform matures.
+Contribution guidelines will be available as the project matures.